 Why Expanding I-77 South with New Toll Lanes Is the Wrong Path for Charlotte

-For more than 60 years, Interstate 77 has been a physical and social barrier in the heart of Charlotte — a highway that sliced through thriving neighborhoods, displaced hundreds of families and businesses, and cut communities off from each other.
+For more than 60 years, Interstate 77 has been a physical and social barrier in the heart of Charlotte — a highway that slices through thriving neighborhoods, displacing hundreds of families and businesses, and cutting communities off from each other.
 Its construction caused profound and lasting harm to many of Charlotte’s Black neighborhoods, severing people from schools, parks, jobs, and opportunity.

 Now, the North Carolina Department of Transportation (NCDOT) is proposing to add four more toll lanes to I-77 South between I-277 and I-485.
 If built, this project would widen the highway’s footprint even further, deepen the divide, and make it harder — not easier — for our city to grow sustainably and equitably.